glideroggan/dream/readme.md

 - all the amounts, should be positive, and instead the type of the transaction should be the one that decides if it is showing as a negative value or not
 - the button in the bottom in financial health widget is unstyled
 - can't use keyboard in transfer workflow

+# FEATURES

+## new workflows
+- ✔️a signing workflow
+  - ✔️make it look like mobile bankid
+  - ✔️make use of it in the "take a loan" workflow
+- edit payment contacts
+  Doesn't need to be a "page", can just be a workflow, showing different buttons for doing things
+    - edit
+    - add
+    - remove
+  Once done, it goes away
+## interval based tasks
+Would be nice to get a bit more things happening, if we could do like in the life cycle service, but for other things, like loan due payments coming in, then it would actually look like a real bank account
+- transaction simulation
+- create a simulation of card activation by letting the card go through the activation process
+  - create a lifecycleService for cards
+    - it should save the time of the last step
+    - when active on the site, the simulation should run, start from main
+    - steps
+      - pending
+      - processing
+      - approved
+      - shipped
+      - delivered
+        - should cause an event, so that user can now activate the card
+        - should show a toast

+# TODO
+## account info
+- account info workflow, needs an empty/default state when no account is selected
 ## transfer workflow
 - transfers should be able to be scheduled
   - create a repo for scheduled transfers